Topics Map > Services > Teaching, Learning and Classrooms > Services for Faculty

 Course Design Worksheet

-The worksheet is immensely helpful for starting to think about the flow and organization of your content and how this aligns with your learning objectives, outcomes, and assessment.
-Download the Course Design Worksheet to begin designing your course.
+The worksheet is very helpful to start thinking about the flow and organization of your content, and how this aligns with your learning objectives, outcomes, and assessments.
 Download the Course Design Worksheet to begin designing your course.

 NDSU Exemplar Course Design Rubric

 To ensure the quality of courses and course design, use the Exemplar Course Design Rubric.
 This rubric is grounded in research and scholarship and articulates the indicators and standards of quality.
-The rubric can be used to guide the development of new courses or review existing courses, and to recommend where improvements are most impactful.
-Download the NDSU exemplar course design rubric.
+The rubric can be used to guide the development of new courses or review existing courses.
+The items listed in the rubric are evidence-based recommendations for components of successful courses that are found to be most impactful for student learning.
+Download the IDC Exemplar Course Design Rubric (2025 version).

-The Course Checklist is a final check, before making the course available to ensure you have the key components of your course ready for students.
-Download the Course Checklist before activating your course.
+The Course Checklist is a final check, before making the course open/available, to ensure you have the key components of your course ready for students.
+Download the Course Checklist before you open/make available your course.

 Simple Course Design - Blackboard Layout